SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/06-Homework.md

 After each day, if any plant has **more pesticide** than the plant at **its left**, being weaker (more GMO) than the left one, **it dies**.

-You are given the initial values of the pesticide and position of each plant.
+You are given the initial values of the pesticide and the position of each plant.

 Print the number of days **after** which no plant dies, i.e. the time after which there are no plants with more pesticide content than the plant to their left.